news4global

 the date of the financial statements, and the reported amounts of revenue and

 expenses during the reported period.
-In accordance with U.S. GAAP, we base our
+In accordance with

 estimates on historical experience and on various other assumptions we believe